Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and

 where $CE(\cdot)$ represents the cross-entropy calculation.

 The local loss aligns image patch embeddings with one of the $K+1$ states at a fine-grained spatial resolution.
-Each adapted image patch embeddings $\mathbf{Z}_i^p$ is compared with $K+1$ text embeddings to get the similarity map.
+Each adapted image patch embedding $\mathbf{Z}_i^p$ is compared with $K+1$ text embeddings to get the similarity maps.
 Since we choose image patch embeddings at $M$ different layers, we get $M$ different similarity maps $\hat{\mathbf{S}}_i\in \mathbb{R}^{(K+1) \times H^\prime \times W^\prime}$.
 This allows the model to localize and differentiate between defect types and normal regions at a finer spatial resolution.
-The local loss is defined by:
+The local loss is:

 where $Focal(\cdot)$, and $Dice(\cdot)$ are focal~\cite{lin2017focal} and dice~\cite{li2019dice} losses, respectively.
 Focal loss is designed to address the class imbalance problem, which is especially relevant in AD, where anomalous samples are significantly fewer than normal ones.
 Dice loss encourages the model to learn accurate decision boundaries by measuring the overlap between the predicted and ground truth segmentation mask. $UP(\cdot)$ is the upsampling function to enlarge the resolution to the original image size $H \times W$. $\hat{\mathbf{S}}_i[0]$ represents the predicted probability map for the normal state at stage $i$. $\mathbf{Y}\in\mathbb{R}^{(K+1)\times H \times W}$ represents the ground truth of the multi-defect type segmentation and $\mathbf{Y}[0]$ is the layer for the normal part.
 The final loss is a weighted combination of the global and local losses: